markjfisher/fujinet-nio/docs/network_device_protocol.md

 - Headers are only collected if the OPEN flag `want_headers` is set.
 - POSIX backends may capture all response headers and return up to max_header_bytes.
 - ESP32 backends should avoid storing full headers unless requested, and should prefer filtering/storing only what the client asked for (future enhancement).
+- Devices MUST NOT add implicit HTTP headers (e.g. Content-Type) unless explicitly requested by the host via headers in the Open request.

 ---